MultiX-Amsterdam/multix-docs/index.md

 - Thesis defense events for lab members
 - Interesting talks that PhD students may be interested

 For sharing files that are related to the entire lab (or many people), we have a Microsoft Teams channel.
-This is just optional and not mandatory.
-We understand that people share files in different ways.
 One benefit of sharing files in this way is that the storage space is very large, and we will know where the files are for the long term.
+This is for lab-related documents only (not personal files).
 For sharing personal files, it is still better to use your own way (e.g., via personal Google Drive).
 Below are some examples of usage:

 - Share lab-related documents (e.g., pdf or docx files) with the entire group
 - Share lab-related photos (e.g., those from social events) with others